SougataChondar/SougataChondar/README.md

 Here are a few projects I've worked on that showcase my skills:

-NBA Player Data Analysis Dashboard
+💡NBA Player Data Analysis Dashboard

 Description: Developed an interactive dashboard using Power BI, Python, and SQLAlchemy for NBA player data analysis.